arnesund/arnesund.github.io/_posts/2024-11-02-a-tiny-eval-dataset-for-large-language-vision-models.md

 # Making a tiny personal benchmark dataset for vision-LLMs

 New LLMs pop up every day it seems, so having a way to do a quick vibe check of each is important.
-This post introduces my small personal photo benchmark dataset that reflects images typically found in my smartphone's camera roll.
+This post introduces my small personal photo benchmark dataset that reflects images typically found in my camera roll.

 The use-case I have in mind is to get a vision-LLM to automatically describe all my photos and screenshots from 20 years of digital photography.
 Since that needs to happen using batch processing, there's no room for follow-up questions or other techniques to improve a description.
 Once I choose a model I'll do some additional prompt tuning to get the best possible results from that model, but it'll still be just one request per image.